Pension Bible

 In-specie vs cash transfer.
 Most transfers involve selling your old investments, transferring as cash, and buying new investments in the SIPP.
 This creates "out of market" time (typically 2-6 weeks).
 Some transfers can be done "in specie" — the investments transfer directly without being sold — if both providers hold the same funds.
 Ask your new provider whether in-specie transfer is available.

-SIPP vs workplace pension — when each is better
+SIPP vs workplace pension — comparison points

-Workplace pension wins when:
+Workplace pension may matter more when:

 Tax relief in a SIPP